 Double Meaning: Tactile Tours at the Peggy Guggenheim Collection Events

-From November through May, blind, partially sighted, and sighted visitors can take part in monthly Double Meaning events, which explore a selection of paintings and sculptures in the collection through thermoform and resin reproductions hand-molded by the Center for Educational Material at the Istituto dei Ciechi di Milano.
+From November through May, once a month blind, partially sighted, and sighted visitors can join Double Meaning events to explore a selection of sculptures and paintings held at the museum through thermoform and resin reproductions hand-molded by the Center for Educational Material at the Istituto dei Ciechi di Milano

 For more information and booking: